BerkeleyAutomation/DART/README.md

 `test_rand.py` runs behavior cloning with a Gaussian-noisy supervisor where the covariance matrix is chosen randomly. `test_dart.py` runs the DART iterative noise optimization algorithm.

-Tests with arguments used in the DART paper are listed in `test.sh` as an example.
+Tests with arguments used in the DART paper are listed in `test.sh` as an example, which you may run by executing

 	sh test.sh